learningtapestry/lcms-engine/README.md

 In our opinion, the creation of separate gems in a given project only makes sense when the features to be extracted have enough weight to justify a separate development cycle, away from the original project, and are useful to more than one application at the same time.
-When that does not happen, the argument in favour of multiple gems per project becomes less convincing, and the downsides of this approach - like keeping compatibility with the dependencies or being forced to manage different versions - are more evident and, thus, make development harder for a minor benefit.
+When that does not happen, the argument in favor of multiple gems per project becomes less convincing, and the downsides of this approach - like keeping compatibility with the dependencies or being forced to manage different versions - are more evident and, thus, make development harder for a minor benefit.